GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 to install Anaconda follow the link https://www.anaconda.com/products/distribution and click **Download**.

-Once the download  it's completed install it using the default settings.
+Once the download is completed install it using the default settings.

 ### Environment Creation